malegria01/Processing-Interaction_dat_files-from-Maestro/README.md

 The output will be an excel file (called Interaction.xlsx) which you can plot with another program (e.g. Excel, GraphPad, plotly, R, etc).
 You can apply more lines of code to this notebook to plot as you like!

-Additionally, an image of the graphic will be saved in png format.
+Additionally, an image of the gplot will be saved in png format.

 ### This is the Interaction.xlsx file